toftpokk/dotfiles/README.md

 Fo dark mode, install adwaita-qt6 and adwaita-qt5 <!-- TODO Needs more testing-->

-### 2.19 Image Editing

-To bulk-edit images, use imagemagick

-	pacman -S imagemagick

 ## 2.20 Network Control

 To control network access in applications, use opensnitch